-- (a) Subarea A. Except as provided in this subsection, the yard, lot, and space regulations for the TH-2(A) Townhouse District apply. - (1) Dwelling unit density.
-No maximum dwelling unit density. - (2) Stories.
-Maximum number of stories above grade is three. - (3) Single family structure spacing.
-In this district, a minimum of ten feet between each group of eight single family structures must be provided by plat.
+- (a) Subarea A. Except as provided in this subsection, the yard, lot, and space regulations for the TH-2(A) Townhouse District apply. - (1) Front yard.
+Minimum front yard setback is 10 feet. - (2) Side yard.
+Minimum side yard setback is five feet. - (3) Dwelling unit density.
+Maximum number of dwelling units is 190. - (4) Lot coverage.
+Maximum lot coverage is 65 percent for residential structures. - (5) Stories.
+Maximum number of stories above grade is two.

-- (b) Subarea B. Except as provided in this subsection, the yard, lot, and space regulations for the R-5(A) Single Family District apply. - (1) Front yard.
+- (6) Single family structure spacing.
+In this district, a minimum of ten feet between each group of eight single family structures must be provided by plat. - (b) Subarea B. Except as provided in this subsection, the yard, lot, and space regulations for the R-5(A) Single Family District apply. - (1) Front yard.
 Minimum front yard is 10 feet. - (2) Side and rear yard.
 Minimum side and rear yard is five feet. - (3) Height.
 Maximum permitted structure height is 35 feet.
 Residential proximity slope does not apply. - (4) Lot coverage.
-Maximum lot coverage is 50 percent. - (5) Lot size.
-Minimum lot size is 4,000 square feet. - (6) Stories.
-Maximum number of stories above grade is three.
+Maximum lot coverage is 60 percent. - (5) Lot size.
+Minimum lot size is 3,200 square feet. - (6) Stories.
+Maximum number of stories above grade is one.